srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_03-set-up-the-development-environment.md

     If you see a message stating that "You are installing the modules from an untrusted repository", type **A** and then press Enter.

-    > [!NOTE] Once again, it can take a minute for the installation to begin, so just give it a chance.
+    > **Note**:  Once again, it can take a minute for the installation to begin, so just give it a chance.

     The AzureRM module is a rollup module for the Azure Resource Manager cmdlets.
 When you install the AzureRM module, any Azure PowerShell module not previously installed is downloaded and installed from the PowerShell Gallery.